cybozu-go/neco/docs/neco.md

     When `--no-revoke` option is specified, it does not revoke the initial root token.
 This is only for testing purpose.

+    When `--proxy` option is specified, it stores [`proxy` configuration](#configproxy) in the etcd database after it starts etcd, in order to run neco-updater and neco-worker with a proxy from the start.

 * `neco ssh generate [--dump]`